José Ramon Fernández (businessman): Marqués de La Esperanza

+"only West Point Foundry beam engine known to survive.
+It is also the only known 6-column beam engine by any American manufacturer.
+Additionally, it is one of only eight beam engines of American manufacture known to exist anywhere."

 The system includes an elaboration (Jamaican) train, conveyor belt, and four evaporators for processing of sugar cane.

 In a demonstration of his political influence, Fernández convinced the government to divide the municipality of Manati in two and found the new municipality of Barceloneta.
 This was clearly for his own economic benefit.
 If he used the port of Manati, Fernández would have to pay taxes for the movement of goods and slaves.
 In Barceloneta, he built his own port and was able to ship his commodities and products free of taxes.

 Legacy

 Fernández incurred many debts because of the money which he borrowed to mechanize his plantation.
 He was unable to pay his debts.
 When he died, his family became involved in a feud as to who was the rightful inheritor of the plantation.
 As two of the daughters had married foreigners (Barbara married George Latimer's son, William F. Latimer.
 Maria Teresa married Edward Savage), the third, Clemencia, said she was the only rightful heir.
 As Fernandez' major creditor, the Colonial Company Ltd. claimed ownership of the land.

 In 1975, the Puerto Rico Conservation Trust acquired the Hacienda La Esperanza.
 La Esperanza is one of the most valuable assets of the Trust.
 The land includes varied terrain of karst, wetlands, forest, including some of the only coastal forest on the north coast, and river valley.
 In 1984 the conservation trust began work on the restoration of the plantation structures.